-The club integrates the Kennel Club Good Citizens Dog Scheme into its training sessions and all members who train their dogs at the club may participate if they wish.
+The club integrates the Kennel Club Good Citizen Dog Scheme into its training sessions and all members who train their dogs at the club may participate if they wish.
 The object is to ensure your Shepherd is a well behaved PET DOG in the company of canines/other animals and us homosapiens!

 The exercises include things like walking properly on the lead, grooming, vet inspections, temperament etc. – basic standards which I’m sure we would all want for our dogs.